Course Description

 After completing this module, students will be able to:

-- Describe and use the Hyper-V platform on Windows Server
+- Describe and use the Hyper-V platform in Windows Server

-- Configure virtual machines on the Hyper-V platform
+- Configuring virtual machines on the Hyper-V platform

 - Secure virtualization environment on Windows Server